©The image generated by Magic Media.

 AI-controlled electromobility

-Innovative and economical
+Innovative and efficient

 Artificial intelligence (AI) is increasingly permeating our everyday lives – and consuming more and more energy in the process.
 In view of climate change and resource scarcity, it is becoming increasingly urgent to develop AI applications in a resource-saving and sustainable way.
 This is a difficult task – especially when large volumes of sensitive data are to be analyzed using modern AI models such as deep neural networks.
 These models are not only very complex, they are also used very frequently.
 This results in high energy consumption and a large ecological footprint.
 The L3S project Green AutoML for driver assistance systems (GreenAutoML4FAS) aims not only to exploit the advantages of modern AI, but also to optimize the use of resources.